Japan to offer free coronavirus vaccinations to all citizens

-The government plans to offer vaccinations against the new coronavirus free of charge to all citizens in Japan, sources said Wednesday.
+The government plans to offer vaccinations against the new coronavirus free of charge to all citizens in Japan, according to sources.

 The government is set to shoulder all costs to secure by the end of June next year sufficient supplies of coronavirus vaccines that are currently being developed in Japan and abroad.
 It will spend ¥670 billion from its reserve funds under fiscal 2020 supplementary budgets to secure COVID-19 vaccines.

-The policy of providing free coronavirus vaccinations will be unveiled at a meeting of a health ministry advisory panel as early next week, according to the sources.
+The policy of providing free coronavirus vaccinations will be unveiled at a meeting of a health ministry advisory panel as early next week, the sources said Wednesday.

 With the envisaged free vaccinations, the government aims to encourage the public to get COVID-19 vaccinations promptly soon after the vaccines are developed.